Silver-washed Fritillary (Argynnis paphia)

 A common species almost everywhere.
-Four of the photographs show the form valezina, a variant of the female where both surfaces have a bronze-green suffusion, giving it a superficial similarity to the Cardinal (A. pandora).
+Five of the photographs show the form valezina, a variant of the female where both surfaces have a bronze-green suffusion, giving it a superficial similarity to the Cardinal (A. pandora).
 I have only seen one valezina in England, where it is comparatively infrequent, but in Var, valezina consistently makes up around 30% of the female paphia population, and this has been consistent every year.

 The male paphia has very pronounced sex brands, giving it a more "streaky" appearance, whereas the female seems more "spotted".